MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 - Storage resiliency, capacity, and performance requirements:

-  - **Resiliency**: We recommend that you deploy three or more nodes to enable three-way mirroring, which is 3 x copies of data, for the infrastructure and user volumes.
+  - **Resiliency**: We recommend that you deploy three or more nodes to enable three-way mirroring, which provides three copies of the data, for the infrastructure and user volumes.
 Three-way mirroring increases performance and maximum reliability for storage.

   - **Capacity**: The total required usable storage after fault tolerance, or _copies_, is taken into consideration.
 This number is approximately 33% of the raw storage space of your capacity tier disks when you use three-way mirroring.